 Prof.dr.ir.
 M.G.
 Elsinga

-She holds several editorial positions: she is editor-in-chief of the Dutch Journal for Housing, associate editor-in-chief of the Encyclopaedia of Housing and Home and editor of Current Urban Studies.
+Marja Elsinga has published widely on the topic of housing and welbeing and holds several editorial positions: associate editor-in-chief of the Encyclopaedia of Housing and Home, Associate Editor Europe of Housing & Society and member of advisory board of Housing Theory and Society.
 “Publishing and editing is the core of academic work.
 I try to find a balance between being active in academic and professional journals.”

-"Logics on affordable housing are so different in different parts of the world, it is so useful to learn from this!"
+"Logics on adequate housing are so different in different parts of the world, it is so useful to learn from this!"

 - M.G.
 Elsinga

 - +31 15 27 83246